kahboom/nerdycode-posts/2020/microservices-micro-frontends.md

 ![Traditional vs Microservices Approach](/img/post/microservices/microservices-vs-monolith-white-bg.png)

-_NOTE: The traditional approach can come in a variety of forms, but this one is simpler to illustrate._
+_NOTE: Both approaches can come in a variety of forms; this is a basic example for illustration only._

 So, microservices make crossing boundaries a bit more difficult to do, because, when implemented correctly, they act as separate entities that encourage us to stay in our own lane.